awantika10/Desgen/Ideas.md

 - News section is also an important feature of this app, where users can see the news related to cryptocurrency and share it also in social media.
 - Bug reporting feature.

+## idea-6

+## Name

+## A.S.L.Manasa

+### Description
+A website that notifies all the competitive programming competitions going on and upcoming.
+We don't find an application where we get all the information about competitive coding at the same time.
+This will help aspirants to be updated in one place.

+Add the description about the idea and add the features for the idea or how to implement the idea.

+### Features
+- Login Page
+- Signup page
+- selection of websites to be shown.
+- reminder to Gmail.
+- Blogs about how to move ahead with cp.
+- practice questions all diffrent cp topics.